The Cultural Au Pair Association of Australia is the only trade association for the Au pair industry in Australia.

 CAPAA members agree to abide by the Code of Conduct and to meet strict business and ethical standards to ensure competence, fair dealing and high integrity.
 In addition, CAPAA acts as a voice for the industry and its members meet on a regular basis.
 For more information about the benefits of becoming a CAPAA member please click here.

-If your family is seeking an Au pair, please contact one of our CAPAA member agencies.
+If your family is seeking an Au pair, or you are a young Australian wanting to be an Au pair overseas please contact one of our CAPAA member agencies.

 If you are interested to become an Au Pair please check the list of National Associations in your home country who are approved by IAPA.
 To become an Au pair, you will need to be eligible for either a Working Holiday Visa or Work and Holiday Visa.
 For more information, please refer to the Australian Immigration website.